gmalbert/schoolCycleDays/README.md

 ## Holidays
 This app incorporates the ```holidays``` python import.
 The app can be configured as described in its [documentation](https://pypi.org/project/holidays/ "Python Holidays documentation").
 You can either use the holiday list as specified or delete the holidays and add the non-school days manually.
 Once you have set up your preferred list of holidays, you need to run the task to add the holidays to the list of non-school days.

+## Deleting calendar events
+HA does not currently have a way to delete individual events through an automation, but I'm hoping that will change in the near future.
+In the meantime, the ```Delete Calendar Events``` button physically deletes the .ics file from the ```.storage``` folder.
+HA keeps a pointer to that calendar, and the .ics will be recreated upon adding at least one event.

 ## Calendar
 This is what the local HA calendar looks like once you have added the cycle days.